tilburgsciencehub/website/content/tutorials/more-tutorials/contribute-to-tilburg-science-hub/style-guide.md

 {{% warning %}}
 **License**

 Text and content are licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/).
-In other words, it can be reused by anybody for non-commercial purposes, but needs to be properly cited.
+In other words, our content can be reused by anybody for non-commercial purposes, but needs to be properly cited.

 [![Creative Commons Licence](https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png)](http://creativecommons.org/licenses/by-nc-sa/4.0)